Quasilocal Smarr relation for an asymptotically flat spacetime: The quasilocal formulation

-We examine these quasilocal Smarr relation (\ref{eq:QLSmarr}) and the first law (\ref{eq:QLfl}) with black hole solutions for Einstein, Einstein-Maxwell in $n$-dimensional spacetime in section 5 and for Einstein-Maxwell-Dilaton theory in four dimensions in section 6.
+where $\Phi$ is measured from the horizon to infinity.
+We examine these quasilocal Smarr relation (\ref{eq:QLSmarr}) and the first law (\ref{eq:QLfl}) with black hole solutions for Einstein and Einstein-Maxwell theory in $n$-dimensional spacetime in section 3 and for Einstein-Maxwell-Dilaton theory in four dimensional spacetime in section 4.